SELab-2/OSOC-3/files/sysadmin_guide.md

 #### Installing Mariadb

-The maraidb version available in the apt repositories (Currently 10.3) is too outdated for our application.
+The mariadb version available in the apt repositories (Currently 10.3) is too outdated for our application.
 You should follow the installation as described [here](https://mariadb.com/docs/operations/upgrades/upgrade-community-server-cs10-5-ubuntu20/).
-A plain command overview of how to install maraidb 10.5.
+A plain command overview of how to install mariadb 10.5.

 ```shell
 [admin] $ sudo apt install wget